matlab-deep-learning/llms-with-matlab/examples/SummarizeLargeDocumentsUsingChatGPTandMATLAB.md

-# Summarize Large Documents Using ChatGPT™ and MATLAB®
+# Summarize Large Documents Using ChatGPT and MATLAB

 To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx](mlx-scripts/SummarizeLargeDocumentsUsingChatGPTandMATLAB.mlx)

-This example shows how to use ChatGPT to summarize documents that are too large to be summarized at once.
+This example shows how to use ChatGPT™ to summarize documents that are too large to be summarized at once.

 To summarize short documents using ChatGPT, you can pass the documents directly as a prompt together with an instruction to summarize them.
 However, ChatGPT can only process prompts of limited size.